 Physical and oral health is important to children's school readiness.
-As three and four year old children, according to the Early Periodic Screening, Diagnostic and Treatment Program, EPSDT, should have an annual well child checkup and a dental exam.
+According to the Early Periodic Screening, Diagnostic and Treatment Program (EPSDT), all three- and four-year-old children should have an annual well child checkup and a dental exam.